 Everyone knows TOPGUN instructors are the proverbial “best of the best.”
-Their legendary capabilities in the air are unmatched anywhere in the world—from Vietnam to Hollywood to the Middle East.
+Their legendary capabilities in flight are unmatched anywhere in the world—from Vietnam to Hollywood to the Middle East.

 Perhaps less-well appreciated, however, is their expertise on the ground—during flight briefs and debriefs, sure, but specifically in academic settings.
-TOPGUN instructors dominate a classroom just as they do the skies largely due to a culture of excellence that has persisted since the organization’s founding over five decades ago.
-The gold standard is twofold: extensive understanding of the subject matter and a flawless presentation to students.
+TOPGUN instructors flourish in classrooms just as they do the skies largely due to a culture of excellence that has persisted since the organization’s founding over five decades ago.
+The gold standard is twofold: extensive understanding of the subject matter and a flawless presentation.

 The good news is, the rest of us need not endure an arduous murderboard-equivalent process to be our best when presenting to others.
 Whether at the front of the classroom or the front of the boardroom, we need only borrow a page from TOPGUN’s playbook to maximize our effectiveness and wow our audience.